FAQs About Clinical Research

 Clinical research is a scientific investigation to find out how a potential medication or treatment works in people.

-Why do doctors perform clinical research?
+Why do researchers perform clinical research?

-Through clinical research, doctors find new ways to prevent, detect, diagnose, control and treat illnesses.
+Through clinical research, researchers find new ways to prevent, detect, diagnose, control and treat illnesses.
 Most of our current information on medicines and diseases has been obtained from research.
 New drugs are being developed and may offer advantages over existing ones.
 For example, vaccines and antibiotics have been developed to end many previously common and deadly diseases such as smallpox, polio, diphtheria, tetanus, and childhood leukemia.
 Participating in clinical research studies allows you to be a part of this process.

 Who participates in clinical research, and how are they selected?

 Clinical research studies are available for people with specific diseases and for healthy people who want to help advance science.
 Every study identifies the specific characteristics that the participants must have in order to participate.
 These characteristics are called eligibility criteria.
 Some of these criteria include age, general health, a diagnosis of a particular disease, certain symptoms, etc.